 If your name is Karen, we apologize for this article in advance.
 But we notice you may have been bearing the brunt of a growing number of people on social media using your name as an insult.
 Increasingly, “Karen” in particular has emerged as the proverbial name for the “basic white woman” and an umbrella term for a wide range of typical looks and dispositions that scream white privilege.
 And the recently trending Twitter hashtag #AndThenKarenSnapped has further pushed the “Karen” meme from its nefarious roots to its reigning term as a social media trope.
+Make sure you also look at these new memes roasting gender reveal parties.

 While “OK Boomer” belittles an entire generation, calling someone a “Karen” conjures stereotypes of mainly for white women in their mid-30s to 50s.
 The typical “Karen” is blonde, has multiple young kids, and is usually an anti-vaxxer.
 In other words, she’s the exact opposite of an Amazonian Indigenous activist.
 Karen has a “can I speak to the manager” haircut and a snarky, superior attitude to go along with it.